top of page

 • 3 min read

-Hi, my name is Beatriz and I am in remission for Hodgkins Lymphoma for a year now.
-I have been writing about my journey since I first got diagnosed, and this is me releasing pieces of those chapters into the world, to help those who might feel alone in their journeys.
+Hi, my name is Beatriz, and I am in remission from Hodgkin's Lymphoma for a year now.
+I have been writing about my journey since my diagnosis.
+Today, I want to share pieces of those chapters with you.
+My hope is to help those who might feel alone in their journeys.

-Sharing this Thanksgiving holiday spirit, I am grateful for everybody I have by my side, family, friends, medical team.
-I am grateful to be part of the amazing team that The After Cancer is, and to have the opportunity of helping so many others in the same place as me.
-I am grateful for being able to post about this and actually celebrate.
+As we embrace the Thanksgiving holiday spirit, I feel immense gratitude.
+I am thankful for everyone by my side: family, friends, and my medical team.
+I am also grateful to be part of the amazing team at The After Cancer.
+Together, we have the opportunity to help many others who are in similar situations.
+I cherish the chance to celebrate this journey and share my story.

 Entry date: November 28th, 2025